elken/dev/content/posts/writing-efficient-emacs-modeline-segments.md

 schedule, and the "subscriber" (your modeline) just displays whatever the latest data is.

-Thanks to `emacs-async`, we can perform a crude implementation of this[^1].
+Thanks to the asynchronous bits of `url-retrieve`, we can perform a crude implementation of this[^1].

 Here's how it works in practice: we'll set up a background timer that